-This of course begs the question as to whether or not Air Gear is actually a sports manga, but I think that it is at its core.
-There are a lot of series that exaggerate a sport or the players abilities to play said sport to make it feel larger-than-life, and I think Air Gear is just an advanced representation of this.
+This, of course, begs the question as to whether or not Air Gear is actually a sports manga, but I think that it is at its core.
+There is a lot of series that exaggerate a sport or the players’ abilities to play said sport to make it feel larger-than-life, and I think Air Gear is just an advanced representation of this.

 The competitions in this series are adrenaline-inducing, as you watch the characters perform gravity-defying stunts and overcome seemingly impossible obstacles.
-The aggressive nature of the competitions make this one feel a lot like a battle shonen at times too.
-Plus, it's an ecchi manga as well, one of the best ecchi manga to release so far by the way, so it has a little bit of something for everyone!
+The aggressive nature of the competitions makes this one feel a lot like a battle shonen at times too.
+Plus, it’s an ecchi manga as well, making it one of the best action ecchi manga you can read, so it has a little bit of something for everyone!

 If you are familiar with Oh!
-Great's other works, such as Tenjou Tenge and Bakemonogatari, you probably already know by now that he is an incredible artist.
-The premise of Air Gear is enticing, but it's the art that truly sets this one apart.
-Much like Kengan Ashura or Blue Lock, the characters' strength and abilities are conveyed through abstract forms, which make it an even more a compelling read.
-Not to mention it's one of those cheesy, action-packed series you just can't help but love.
+Great’s other works, such as Tenjou Tenge and Bakemonogatari, you probably already know by now that he is an incredible artist.
+The premise of Air Gear is enticing, but it’s the art that truly sets this one apart.
+Much like Kengan Ashura or Blue Lock, the character’s strength and abilities are conveyed through abstract forms, which make it an, even more, compelling read.
+Not to mention it’s one of those cheesy, action-packed series you just can’t help but love.

-A lot of the individual volumes of Air Gear are out of print, but some are still available for purchase on Right Stuf.
+A lot of the individual volumes of Air Gear are out of print, but some are still available for purchase on select sites while supplies last.
 Some of the omnibuses are also available for purchase on their site as well.
-That being said, it is extremely hard to find most of the volumes, so it may be quicker and more cost effective to buy the full set on sites like eBay.
+That being said, it is extremely hard to find most of the volumes, so it may be quicker and more cost-effective to buy the full set on sites like eBay.

 Yowamushi Pedal by Wataru Watanabe